@ditsmod/body-parser

 }

-- If the controller is singleton, the result can be obtained from the context:
+- If the controller is in context-scoped mode, the result can be obtained from the context:

 export class SomeController {